Frequently Asked Questions

 Q: How long does it take to become certified?

-A: MNAA must make decisions on applications for certification within 90 days of receiving from the applicant firm all information required.
+A: BNA must make a final decision on applications for certification within 90 days of receiving the applicant's complete certification application.

-Q: Will the certification application be processed if all answers are not provided?
+Q: Will the certification application be processed if incomplete?

-A: No. Incomplete application will not be reviewed until a complete application is submitted.
+A: No. An incomplete application will not be reviewed until a complete application is submitted.
 It is important to submit all required information and answer questions accurately and completely.